CzzzzH/CSE230-Project/README.md

 stack test
 ```

+## Milestone 3: Completion

+In this milestone, we not only completed the content of step 3, but also addressed and fixed bugs present in the interface and logic.

 ## Milestone 2: Update

 In this milestone, we have finished the whole **step 1** and part of **step 2** in our previous goals.

 We have made a complete TUI application with a menu to choose game (the codes are at the git branch **CGA**).
-The key components of our application include a TUI client, where the players can choose a game to play (currently in single-player mode but then the network connection would be added).
+The key components of our application include a TUI client, where the players can choose a game to play (single-player mode/ online two-player mode).
 Each game itself is also a component, which contains the TUI and the game logic.

 ![menu](menu.png)